 Private Nursery: Monthly fees at private nurseries vary from area to area.
 They also depend on if the child is there for the morning period or until the afternoon.
 Extra fees are payable for breakfast and lunch.

 Community Nursery: Monthly fees are decided by the Parents Association and depend on the hours of service the nursery has to offer.
 Fees are usually less than a private nursery.

 Public Nursery: Younger children aged between 3 years and 4 years 8 months are required to pay a monthly fee decided by the Minister of Education and Culture and the Ministry of Finance.

-Pre-primary education for children over 4 years and 8 months is free.
+Compulsory Pre-primary education for children over 4 years and 8 months is free.
 Some public pre-primary nurseries offer all-day schooling for an extra fee.
-The day ends at 3pm or 4pm.
+The day ends between 3pm - 5pm.
+Times vary from nursery to nursery.
 Lunch is provided and there is a period for sleep before the afternoon activities.

 Vaccinations are only advised by schools and are not compulsory unless an epidemic of a particular illness such as measles occurs.

 A copy of a child's vaccination record should be given to the relevant school when a child is enrolled for primary school.
 New residents should take records of child's health and vaccinations if any (UK families show the "red book") to the health visitor at the general hospital who will then provide a Cypriot vaccination certificate and advice on any other recommended vaccinations.

 A list of the recommended vaccinations is given to parents when registering their child for primary school.